 Berries: Blueberries are especially good with these oats, but any type of berries sounds delicious to me.

-- Nut Butter: Chocolate peanut butter overnight oats with extra peanut butter on top… need I say more?!
+Nut Butter: Chocolate peanut butter overnight oats with extra peanut butter on top… need I say more?!

 Chopped Nuts: Slivered almonds, chopped walnuts, peanuts, pecans, whatever you see fit!